As of February 1, Enterprise has resumed accepting and processing PPP loan forgiveness applications.

-Each PPP borrower will receive an email from us with a link to their forgiveness application.
-Upon receipt of a complete application, Enterprise has 60 days to review your application and supporting documentation and make a loan forgiveness recommendation to the SBA.
-We’ll contact you if we need additional information.
+Each PPP borrower will receive an email from us with information regarding the process for their forgiveness application.
+Upon receipt of a completed application, Enterprise has 60 days to review your application (and supporting documentation) and make a loan forgiveness recommendation to the SBA.
+We will contact you if we need additional information.
 We will notify you when we submit your loan forgiveness application to the SBA.
 The SBA will process your application within 90 days of our recommendation and notify Enterprise of its decision.

 The SBA has the right to review any loan at any time.
 We will notify you within 5 days if the SBA reviews your loan and requests additional information.
 Otherwise, we will notify you when we receive the SBA's final determination of forgiveness.

 To help you prepare to submit forgiveness, follow these pre-application steps:

 - Step 1 - Determine which forgiveness applications you will submit.
 There are three forgiveness applications: Form 3508S, Form 3508EZ and Form 3508.

 - Step 2 - Gather and prepare your supporting documents.
 Supporting documents will be uploaded to our forgiveness platform.
 The platform will accept the following file types: PDF, JPG, JPEG, Word (doc or docx), Excel (xls or xlsx) and CSV.

 - Step 3 - Determine who will sign the forgiveness application.
 The forgiveness application will be electronically signed and certified.
 An authorized signer of the company per the organizational documents must sign the forgiveness application.
 The individual who signs the forgiveness application can be different than the preparer.